 2. Establish tracking mechanisms to make sure your goals are on pace.

-3. Consider a good outcomes reporting software so you can check to see if your hard work paid off.
+3. Consider a good outcome reporting software so you can check to see if your hard work paid off.

-4. After your established time period is over, re-evaluate with staff and set more goals!
+4. After your established time period is over, re-evaluate with staff and set the next round of goals.

-Setting goals is extremely important for the growth of your agency.
-Using the SMART goals framework keeps your goal setting consistent and efficient!
-If have any comments or questions please reach out to us!
-We love hearing from you!
+Setting goals is extremely important for the growth of your organization.
+Using the SMART goals framework keeps your goal setting consistent and efficient.